Ashraful-Islam-Alif/Halal-HomeMade-Dishes/README.md

 - This project is mainly focused on authentication
 - I used useRef in email and password
 - Disable button when user do not agree terms and conditions
-- email verification and resent password email send is use
+- email verification and reset password by sending email
 - toaster is used